trimstray/nginx-admins-handbook/README.md

 #### Installation from source

-  > Before starting, please see [Installation and Compile-Time Options](https://www.nginx.com/resources/wiki/start/topics/tutorials/installoptions/) and [Installing NGINX Open Source](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-open-source/#configure).
+Before the beginning please see [Installation and Compile-Time Options](https://www.nginx.com/resources/wiki/start/topics/tutorials/installoptions/) and [Installing NGINX Open Source](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-open-source/#configure).

-There are currently two versions of NGINX:

-- **stable** - is recommended, doesn’t include all of the latest features, but has critical bug fixes from mainline release
-- **mainline** - is typically quite stable as well, includes the latest features and bug fixes and is always up to date

-Before start please see this short system locations:
+Look also on this short note about the system locations.
+That can be useful too:

 - For booting the system, rescues and maintenance: `/`
   - `/bin` - user programs